 1.1 Platform Key (PK)

 This is the top-level key used in Secure Boot.
-Platform Key (PK) creates a relationship of trust between the system owner and the firmware.
+Platform Key (PK) creates a relationship of trust between the platform owner and the platform firmware.
 UEFI Secure Boot only supports a single PK in a system.
 If a PK already exists, you will be unable to add another unless the existing one is removed.
-The PK holder has the ability to replace an existing PK as well as update/replace the Key Encryption Key (KEK).
-The PK is usually owned by the motherboard manufacturer, who has complete control over the secure boot key chain.
+The PK holder has the ability to replace an existing PK as well as update/replace the Key Exchange Key (KEK).
+The PK is usually owned by the OEM, which has complete control over the secure boot key chain.
 So, if you want total control over the Secure Boot process, you must replace the PK with your own.

 Find out who is currently in possession of the PK.